CP1401/Practicals/prac_09/README.md

 ## 5. Greater-Than Counter

 **Write a program in `question_5()`** that _reads_ a user-specified file of floating-point numbers, and counts how many of those numbers are larger than a user-specified threshold.
 You can see from the example output below that the program determines the number of numbers/lines from reading the file.
 Your program should work for any file of numbers (one per line) of any size.
+The example below has 10 lines, but yours might have 365 or 2 or...
+We ALWAYS write algorithms and code to solve general problems (within reason), so you rarely hard-code something like the length/size of a file.

 ### Example file: